OronNadiv/drnadiv.com/content/blog/plant-based-in-practice/index.md

 ### How will I ensure that my kids are getting enough calcium, protein, and all other necessary vitamins and minerals?

-* Eat a rainbow of fruits and vegetables every day
+* Eat a rainbow of fruits and vegetables every day.
-* **Eat protein and iron rich foods with every meal**
+* **Eat [protein](https://www.hsph.harvard.edu/nutritionsource/what-should-you-eat/protein/) and [iron](https://www.vrg.org/nutrition/iron.php) rich foods with every meal**
+* Ensure an adequate source of [calcium (e.g., fortified soy or pea protein milk, tofu, leafy greens, tahini, blackstrap molasses)](https://www.pcrm.org/good-nutrition/nutrition-information/health-concerns-about-dairy/calcium-and-strong-bones)
 * Eat whole grains (whole wheat bread, brown rice, whole grain or legume-based pasta)
 * Limit refined grains such as white bread, pasta, rice, sugary foods, and highly processed foods
 * If you are feeding your children exclusively plant-based foods, **give a supplement of Vitamin B12 and iodine** (unless you use iodized salt)